joeaudette/playground/WebpackSample/README.md

 This sample has webpack setup with typescript and with bootstrap-sass and it has webpack hot module reloading.

-For example you can edit the sass such as the _variables.scss file in the scss folder with the site runnning and just refresh the page to see your changes.
+For example you can edit the sass such as changing colors in the _variables.scss file in the scss folder with the site runnning and just refresh the page to see your changes.

 You can also edit the CleintApp1/Main.ts file which has a simple greeter, you can change the greeting and refresh the page and it appears immediately.

 ## Vanilla Typescript app sample

-The typescript client app is hosted in a simplecontent page and is already in the menu.
+There is a bassic hellow world vanilla typescript client app.
+It is hosted in a simplecontent page and is already in the menu.

 ## React/Redux/Typescript sample

-There is also a react app also hosted in a simplecontent page, already in the menu when you run the app.
+There is also a react/redux/typescript app also hosted in a simplecontent page, already in the menu when you run the app.

 ## Fable Sample